Off-Campus Programs

 - Five credits = 125 hrs (work completed through RAP must be paid).

 Special projects are a way for students to explore a topic or develop a skill not covered through high school courses or extracurricular activities.
+Some past special projects have included:

 - Designing a website